magicleap/developer-portal-docs/docs/guides/features/dimmer-feature/dimmer-design-guidelines.md

 ---
 id: dimmer-design-guidelines
-title: Global and Segmented Dimmer Design Guidelines
+title: Design Guidelines
 sidebar_position: 3
 date: 07/22/2022
-tags: [Features, Meshing, Perception, Overview, Design]
 keywords: [Features, Meshing, Perception, Overview, Design]
 ---

 # Dimming Design Guidelines

-Magic Leap devices have additive displays, which take the light within a user’s environment and add **photons** to the display, making it possible to render content.
-The Magic Leap 2 introduces a new low resolution panel which selectively *subtracts* photons in the environment by using two types of dimming: **Global Dimming** and **Segmented Dimming**.

-In this article, we discuss what these two features are, and how you can use them in your applications to experiment with  improving the contrast and opacity of your content. resulting in text that is more legible, menus with greater contrast to the environment, and objects that appear more solid.
+In this article, we discus how you can use the global and segmented dimmer in your applications to experiment with improving the contrast and opacity of your content. resulting in text that is more legible, menus with greater contrast to the environment, and objects that appear more solid.

 ![Diagram 1](/img/design-dimmer/diagram1.png)